mrgaaron/docs/source/index.rst

 For your first device, create a thermostat with two sensors: temperature and humidity.
 If you haven't done so already,
-`create a free trial account <https://developers.tempoiq.com/accounts/trial/>`_.
+`create a free trial account <https://app.tempoiq.com/accounts/trial/>`_.

-You can create a device via the `web UI <https://developers.tempoiq.com/devices/create/>`_:
+Like most TempoIQ functions, you can create a device via the `web UI <https://app.tempoiq.com/devices/create/>`_ or the API.
+From the main console, go to *Device List* -> *Create Device*:

 .. image:: /images/create_device.png
    :scale: 50%